Proposal for a More Rational Calendar

 Arp, Baw, Cor, Dur, Ell, Fen, Gam, Hob, Isp, Jom, Kro, Lem, Mog and Non

 Since each 28 day month begins on a Sunday and ends on a Saturday, the Holidays always fall on the same day of the week.
-So where do they fall?
+But which days?

 New Years Day – Sunday, Arp 1st (1/1)